shbatm/MMM-KeyBindings/README.md

 | Option                | Description
 |:---------------------:|-----------
+| `enableKeyboard` | Whether or not to capture keys from a standard keyboard. <br>*Optional* Default: `false` - keyboard is not enabled.
+Set to `true` to enable a standard keyboard.
+Make sure no other modules are using the keyboard (e.g. MMM-OnScreenMenu).
 | `enabledKeyStates`    | Array of Key States that the module should handle.  <br />*Default:* `KEY_PRESSED` & `KEY_LONGPRESSED`
 | `handleKeys`          | Array of additional keys to handle in this module above the standard set,  <br /> Reference [Mousetrap API](https://craig.is/killing/mice) for the available key enumerations.
 | `disableKeys`         | Array of keys to ignore from the default set.